andrexm/lunar/README.md

 <div class="text" hideable>Hello :)</div>
 ```

 The _hideable_ atribute just tells that this element must start hidden, while the _data-hidecontrols_ tells which element will be controlled by this element.
 This way, a click on the first _div_ will show the second one, another click will hide.
 You can also put the _data-hidecontrols_ in more than one element to controlls the same one.
+Note that the element, after visible, is made hidden after a click outside it and outside the element that calls it.

-### Hide an element after it losts the focus or a click outside it
+### Hide an element after it losts the focus or a click outside it (not recomended)

 This may be a highly useful tool, sometimes.
 With it, a user can click on a button to show something, click on another and the first one will be hidden, because it simply lost the focus.
 Se the following example: